 - a.
-Identify two volunteers willing to play the roles of an experienced teacher and a beginning teacher among the experienced teachers - b.
-The volunteers will have 15 minutes to prepare a scenario of a mentoring session between them using the worksheet prepared for it (see Annex 21) - c.
-During these 15 minutes, the other elements of the group should discuss in small groups of 4 to 5 elements, the presentation made by the trainer and jointly analyse the observation sheet (see Annex 22) - d.
-After it, the volunteers will have 30 minutes to present the role play while other experienced teachers will: - Take notes related to the presentation following the observation sheet, justifying their positioning related to it - Interrupt the presentation of the colleagues, whenever they consider that something could be done more adequately.
-In this case, the experienced teacher will substitute the experienced teacher to represent it. - e.
-At the of the role-playing the trainer will do a debriefing of the activity related to the: - Volunteer's feelings while performing their role - The overall perception of the group related to the hear, think and ask the position of the experienced teachers
+Identify two volunteers willing to play the roles of an teacher mentor and a teacher mentee among the teachers mentors - b.
+The volunteers will have 15 minutes to prepare a scenario of a mentoring session between them. - During these 15 minutes, the other elements of the group should discuss in small groups of 4 to 5 elements, the presentation made by the trainer and jointly analyse the observation sheet (see Annex 17) - d.
+After it, the volunteers will have 30 minutes to present the role play while other teachers mentors will: - Take notes related to the presentation following the observation sheet, justifying their positioning related to it - Interrupt the presentation of the colleagues, whenever they consider that something could be done more adequately.
+In this case, the teacher mentor will substitute the teacher mentee to represent it. - e.
+At the of the role-playing the trainer will do a debriefing of the activity related to the: - Volunteer's feelings while performing their role - The overall perception of the group related to the hear, think and ask the position of the teachers mentors.